 The Office of Civic Engagement at Georgia State University is calling upon the student body, campus departments and Atlanta’s nonprofit leaders (both secular and faith based) to help us improve interfaith cooperation and work towards resolving our city’s social dilemmas.

-Sure, we can’t solve every problem Atlanta faces.
-But we can make a dent where it counts, and help empower others to make a difference!
+We cannot solve every problem Atlanta faces.
+However, we can make a dent where it counts and help empower others to make a difference.

 The Office of Civic Engagement is working with secular, faith and service-based student organizations to address Human Trafficking, Domestic Poverty, Education Inequality, and Environmental Issues in our city.

 Join your fellow Panthers, the Office of Civic Engagement and our community partners for coffee talks, service projects, and educational programs throughout the semester.
 Event information is available on the University Calendar as well as in the Civic Engagement portal of OrgSync.

 To learn more about our participation in the President’s Interfaith and Community Service Campus Challenge as well as our efforts to unite Atlanta under the Charter of Compassion contact Alicia Bellezza-Watts, 404-413-1551.